I'm Karen!

 Keep It Short at First: Your first conversation doesn’t need to solve everything.
 Thirty minutes of focused, positive dialogue is better than two hours of overwhelming detail.
 Build your stamina for these conversations gradually.

 The goal of Christian couples money conversations isn’t just to talk—it’s to create a plan that reflects your shared values and moves you toward your goals.
-This is what I call an “intentional spending plan” rather than a restrictive budget.

-An intentional spending plan acknowledges where your money is currently going and helps you redirect it toward what matters most to you as a couple.
+An Intentional Spending Plan acknowledges where your money is currently going and helps you redirect it toward what matters most to you as a couple.
 It’s not about deprivation; it’s about intentionality.
 Every dollar you spend should align with your values and bring you closer to your goals.

 Paragraph